libpasta/libpasta-hugo/content/technical-details/randomness.md

 (see [basic configuration](../../introduction/basic-usage/#basic-configuration)).
-At this point, `libpasta` will also test out the default source of randomness (as configured by [ring](https://briansmith.org/rustdoc/ring/rand/struct.SystemRandom.html)), and initialized a seed.
+At this point, `libpasta` will also test out the default source of randomness (as configured by [ring](https://briansmith.org/rustdoc/ring/rand/struct.SystemRandom.html)), to initialize a seed.
 This seed is used as the input to a PRNG, which can deterministically generate salts for new password hashes.
 If this seed is never recovered by an adversary, there is no problem, and all the salts are still pseudorandom.
 If, however, the current seed is compromised, all future salts are predictable.
 However it is still hopefully the case that